Introduction to Maths foundation GCSE

 You must pass this course before being able to start the full GCSE and take an initial assessment before starting this course.
 Click the Start Assessment button on this page.
 Please log on with your email address (not name) and use Chrome if possible.
 Or Contact email@example.com / 020 7492 2511.

-At the same time you complete your pre-course assessment, please also click on the following link and tell us more about yourself -https://forms.gle/688WWBPkFiVnWfHo8.
+At the same time you complete your pre-course assessment, please also complete our pre-course form and tell us more about yourself..

 Check your level